theartusz/toolbox-reference-angular/src/app/shared/README.md

 Do import all modules required by the assets in the SharedModule; for example, CommonModule and FormsModule.

 # Index.shared.ts (i.e. Barrel)
-This file contains the expoxt statement of files of shared folder.
-This is to avoid cubersome of large number of export statements.
+This file contains the exports statement of files of shared folder.
+This is to avoid cumbersome of large number of export statements.